 Make a note of the string pot serial numbers and their ligament positions; this is needed for DAS identification for sensitivity input.
 Also see paragraph 4.8.3 for string pot check.
-If pots are due or close to their due date they should be recalibrated ref table 14.
+If pots are due or close to their due date they should be recalibrated.

-Referring to Meniscus assembly (133-5313) feed the connector of one of the right hand (RH) pull string pots through the inner side of one of the central holes, see Figure 29.
-The RH and the LH string pots can be identified from the serial number; the RH has an R at the end of the number and the LH an L. The two RH pull string pots are positioned closest to the main flange of the meniscus, one is shown fitted in Figure 29.
+Referring to Meniscus assembly (133-5313) feed the connector of one of the right hand (RH) pull string pots through the inner side of one of the central holes, see Figure 62.
+The RH and the LH string pots can be identified from the serial number; the RH has an R at the end of the number and the LH an L. The two RH pull string pots are positioned closest to the main flange of the meniscus, one is shown fitted in Figure 62.
 Attach the string pot with the #2-56 x 1⁄4 long cap head screws making sure the pull wire is directed towards the furthest away outer bronze bush.
 Fit the other RH pull string pot in the same way on the opposite side.
-Pass the pull wires through their designated bushes see Figure 30.
+Pass the pull wires through their designated bushes see Figure 63.
 Carry out the same procedure with the Left hand pull string pots, the pull wires are directly in line with the two inner bushes.
 Feed the pull wires through the bushes.
-Make sure electrical wires are inside the cavity as much as possible then run cables through channels both sides and clamp with retaining plate see Figure 31.
+Make sure electrical wires are inside the cavity as much as possible then run cables through channels both sides and clamp with retaining plate see Figure 64.
 Fit assembly to knee block bottom ensuring pot wires are in their grooves.
 The threads of the four M5x10 low head cap screws used to retain the meniscus will need to have low strength thread lock applied.
 This will prevent the screws coming lose when in service.

-For one on board DAS system a terminator has to be fitted at this stage into the femur knee block inner cavity.
+If the Messring on board DAS system is to be installed a terminator has to be fitted at this stage.
+For details of onboard DAS installation see Section 2.

-Figure 29.
+Figure 62.
 Meniscus string pot assembly wire feed

-Figure 30.
+Figure 63 .
 Meniscus with all string pots assembled.
 String pots identified

-Figure 31.
+Figure 64 .
 Meniscus wire clamp

-Pass all four ball crimps through attachment plate (133-5302) and place two spacers below it, the pot wires will then be in tension see Figure 32.
+Pass all four ball crimps through attachment plate (133-5302) and place two spacers below it, the pot wires will then be in tension see Figure 65.
 Two tubular plastic spacers are shown in the photo to show setup clearly, there are special spacers in the tool kit for this purpose 133-5113 see Figure 5.